Like with scientific publications, there are multiple ways how to publish your data:

 When choosing a suitable repository, check the following as well:

-Does the repository give your submitted dataset a persistent and unique identifier (e.g., DOI)?
+Does the repository assign a persistent and unique identifier (e.g., DOI)?
 Thanks to a persistent identifier, your data are more easily findable and citable.

 Is the repository certified as a ‘trusted data repository’?
 If the repository is certified, it is more likely that your data will be well looked after.